The Royal British Legion

 Why are we uniting?

 The Royal British Legion supports the Armed Forces community, past and present.
-Scouts was active throughout the world wars and as such, we want to support the Royal British Legion to remember those who were affected by conflict.
+Scouts was active throughout the world wars and as such, we want to support the Royal British Legion to remember those who have been and continue to be affected by conflict.
 This is an incredible charity and one that we’re privileged to partner up with.
 Especially as we now have a wonderful Poppy product range to share with Scouts and their families which we hope the movement will proudly wear on Remembrance Sunday – and beyond.

 What does the poppy symbolise?